George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Distribution of Powers (12 October 1864)

 Lower House + Upper House

-I would like to highlight two points about the division of powers.
-The division of power in MG24 B40 3764-3765 surprisingly follows the structure and content of the division of powers that is found in Lieut.-Governor Gordon’s September 22nd despatch (see “post-Charlottetown Division of Powers, 1864”, p.
-77, in this volume.
-The division of powers in MG24 B40 3764 preserves almost everything from that ‘post-Charlottetown’ version except provisions regarding the control of public lands, immigration, and mines and minerals which are missing in this version and found on the “Charlottetown Division of Powers, 1864”.
+I would like to highlight two points about the distribution of powers.
+The distribution of power in MG24 B40 3764-3765 surprisingly follows the structure and content of the post-Charlottetown distribution of powers that is found in Lieut.-Governor Gordon’s September 22nd despatch (see pp. 110-111, in this volume).
+The distribution of powers in MG24 B40 3764 preserves almost everything from that ‘post-Charlottetown’ version except provisions regarding the control of public lands, immigration, and mines and minerals which are missing in this version and found in the Gordon despatch.

-As such, MG24 B40 3764-3765 (along with Lieut.-Governor Gordon’s despatch) provide actual evidence that much of the structure of the division of powers had already been discussed and ‘worked on’ after the close of the Charlottetown Conference September 1864.
+As such, MG24 B40 3764-3765 (along with Lieut.-Governor Gordon’s despatch) provide actual evidence that much of the structure of the distribution of powers had already been discussed and ‘worked on’ after the close of the Charlottetown Conference September 1864.
 This is significant because the delegates did not begin drafting resolutions at the Quebec Conference from scratch.
 Far from it.
-In fact, we might even need to go earlier to A.T.
-Galt’s 1858 proposal (see p.
-73 in this volume).
-If we want to understand the origins of the federal division of powers, we might need to turn these earlier sources.
-As Lieut.-Governor Gordon tellingly observes, what the delegates did need to work out at Quebec was ‘the balance’ of this new division of power.
+The Charlottetown Conference, September 1864, records might be helpful.
+If we want to understand the origins of the federal distribution of powers, we might need to turn to these earlier sources.
+As Lieut.-Governor Gordon tellingly observes, what the delegates did need to work out at Quebec was ‘the balance’ of this new distribution of power.
 [C.D.]

 Leave a Reply